Valea lui Mihai: History

 In 1312, under Charles I, it was allowed new trade privileges and then in 1459 was also allowed tax benefits privileges for its citizens.
 Later it was part of the Ottoman Empire, which resulted in its depopulation, but the inhabitants subsequently returned.
-Thereafter, it was part of the Habsburg monarchy up until the Austro-Hungarian Compromise of 1867.
-Then it became part of the Kingdom of Hungary within Austria-Hungary.
+From the late 17th century (formally the 1699 Treaty of Karlowitz), it was part of Hungary within the Habsburg monarchy (the Austrian Empire from 1804) and from the Austro-Hungarian Compromise of 1867 the Kingdom of Hungary (Lands of the Crown of Saint Stephen) within Austria-Hungary.

 After the collapse of Austria-Hungary at the end of World War I, and the declaration of the Union of Transylvania with Romania, the Romanian Army took control of the town in the spring of 1919, during the Hungarian–Romanian War.
 Valea lui Mihai officially became part of the territory ceded to the Kingdom of Romania in June 1920 under the terms of the Treaty of Trianon.
 After the administrative unification law in 1925, the town became the seat of plasa Valea lui Mihai in Sălaj County.
 In August 1940, under the auspices of Nazi Germany, which imposed the Second Vienna Award, Hungary retook the territory of Northern Transylvania (which included Valea lui Mihai) from Romania.
 Towards the end of World War II, however, the town was taken back from Hungarian and German troops by Romanian and Soviet forces in October 1944, during the initial stages of the Battle of Debrecen; it became again part of Romania in March 1945.
 Following the administrative reform of 1950, Valea lui Mihai became part of Săcueni Raion within Bihor Region (renamed Oradea Region in 1952 and Crișana Region in 1960).
 In 1968, the old territorial division into județe was reinstituted, and Valea lui Mihai became part of Bihor County.
 It was declared a town on three separate occasions: in 1844, 1930, and 1989, the last time as a result of the Romanian rural systematization program.